racket/rhombus/design/class/class.md

 better to just live with a prohibiton against same-named method in superinterfaces.

-Currently, an abstract method has no signature.
-More generally, there's no support for checking that a method override has a signature that is compatible with the implementation that it replaces.
-Along those lines, static information about the result of a method is not propagated to a method-call site (even for a final method or final class, currently).
+Although an abstract method can be written with arguments and annotations, only the result annotation has any effect and is propagated to overrides.
+More generally, there's no support for checking that a method override takes arguments consistent with the overidden declaration.
+It's not clear how argument checking would work.
+Result checking, meanwhile, justifies static information about the result of a method.

 Expansion order in the body of a `class` form limits the places where the class being defined can be referenced.
 For example, this works: